DanBachmann/Multinational-Retail-Data-Centralisation/README.md

 <li>Postgresql table manipulation with SqlAlchemy.
 <li>Unit testing with Python.
 <li>Basic threading with Python.
+<li>SQL lead function with CTE table
 </ul>

+## Installation Instructions
+This project was written for Python 3 with the following libraries and their dependancies:

+      - boto3==1.29.4
+      - numpy==1.26.2
+      - pandas==2.1.3
+      - psycopg2-binary==2.9.9
+      - python-dateutil==2.8.2
+      - pyyaml==6.0.1
+      - requests==2.31.0
+      - sqlalchemy==2.0.23
+      - tabula-py==2.9.0
+More details can be found in the environment_configurations folder which has output from the conda environments used for both Linux and Windows envs.

+### Configuration Files
+There are two configuration files, db_creds.yaml and api_creds.yaml which contain all the configuration for the legacy source RDS database, target database, API endpoints and credentials.
+For security reasons, the files are not included in this repository, but templates are provided (db_creds-template.yaml and api_creds-template.yaml) in the environment_configurations folder.
+After filling these templates in, save them to the project root as db_creds.yaml and api_creds.yaml.

 ## Usage instructions
 To execute the project, we can simply run the directory such as:<br/>